The Stacktrace Puzzle

 Note, however, that Python presents you with this puzzle every time a chained exception happens.

 Note also that the example above is almost trivial, and despite that it was still quite hard.
-I made it easier than real-life examples in the following ways:
+It more trivial than real-life examples in the following ways:

 • Only 8 lines of code (not counting empty lines and the definition of the exceptions)